 Closing Thoughts on “Show, Don’t Tell”

 We’ve covered a lot in this article, because “Show, don’t tell” is a deceptively big topic.
-We hope the discussion, examples, and exercises here form a truly helpful resource for you on your own writing journey.
+We hope the “show don’t tell” examples, discussion, and exercises here form a truly helpful resource as you embark on your writing journey.

 If you’ve been wondering how to move forward as a writer, you’ve found the right place to learn.
 Between this article and our many amazing writing courses, you can absolutely take the next step in your writing.
 See for yourself: take a look at our upcoming courses today!